LayerXcom/safety-oracle/README.md

 ### Fault tolerance threshold and quorum
 ![](https://i.gyazo.com/02131195fbf9df360f36f36ae5e135a4.png)

+This image is the relationship Byzantine (or equivocation) fault tolerance threshold and a quorum.

+The line `q = n - t` represents the maximum number of honest validators.

+Safety oracles that satisfies `q = n/2 + t` can achieve that fault tolerance threshold is `1/4`.
+On the other hand, safety oracles that satisfies `q = n/2 + t/2` can achieve that it is `1/3`.

 ||Clique Oracle | Turán Oracle | The Inspector |  Adversary Oracle (straightforward) | Adversary Oracle with Priority Queue |